 Credits, 1 sem. hr.
-This is the first of a multi-semester course covering medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
-The initial semester emphasizes radiographic anatomy, the practical application of medical history-taking and the recording and presentation of clinical information.
-Teaching methods include lectures, learning team meetings and clinical assignments.
+This is the first of a multi-semester lecture course covering medical interviewing, physical diagnosis, and medical terminology, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
+This initial semester emphasizes radiographic anatomy, the practical application of medical history-taking, and the recording and presentation of clinical information.
+The purpose of this course is to introduce students to the art of medical communication.
+This encompasses the skills of medical interviewing and other forms of communication (including an Introduction to the Electronic Medical Record) with patients, their families, and their caregivers.
+Students will learn the components of a complete medical history.
+In addition, they will learn interviewing skills that will allow them to efficiently elicit a patient history in an accurate and empathetic manner.
+Students will be exposed to and begin to develop skills in oral case presentations.
+Students will also learn how to properly document medical interviews and other patient encounters.